 # Standard Gitlab Integration

-> Connect GitLab repositories to env zero using OAuth or personal access tokens for template creation, deployments, and PR plans with proper permissions.
+> Connect GitLab repositories to env zero using centralized VCS connections for template creation and deployments

-In order to integrate with GitLab, you need to have a GitLab user with Maintainer/Owner permissions on the necessary GitLab Project.
-We highly recommend that the user be a designated shared bot user, as env zero would perform actions as this user on the project/repository.
+To integrate with GitLab, you need a GitLab user with Maintainer/Owner permissions on the necessary GitLab Project.
+We recommend using a designated shared bot user, as env zero performs actions as this user on the project/repository.

 ## New Template